 So, you know you’re feeling a bit stressed out.
 You could go take a city break somewhere… maybe that’ll help?
 I’d like to suggest a different journey.
 One that takes you to a peaceful place, one you can visit anytime you choose – without even having to book holidays off… I’m going to show you how to get to this place and how to stop getting on trains of thought that take you to places you’d rather not be – know those trains? 😉 How we deal with our inner world drives everything.
 Every aspect of how we love, how we live, how we parent and how we lead.
 Changing yourself, you change your life, into the kind of life you don’t need to take a holiday from.
 The coaching method I use to empower my clients to prevent and manage stress is based in the very latest branch of psychology called Meta Cognitive Therapy, breaks the worry cycle that leads us to becoming stressed.

 The method is quite revolutionary in that we do not need to go diving deep into the content of your thoughts in order to bring about big change.
-We don’t need to dig up your past or examine your childhood or go over all of your problems.
-How do we do it then?
-By working with your thought processes, challenging your thoughts about your thoughts and through developing detached mindfulness.
+By working with your thought processes, challenging your thoughts about your thoughts and through developing detached mindfulness we put you back in the driver’s seat of your mind.
 In just a few sessions, debilitating psychological pain, from stress to anxiety to depression, can be alleviated.

 Metacognitive Mindset Coaching can help with